Prathamesh9997/Profile/README.md

 # Profile Website
-This is the basic single page profile website developed by using HTML and CSS technologies.
+This is the basic single page profile website.

+## Technologies used:
+HTML5
+CSS3